namitjuneja/dotfiles/README.md

 - uncomment or add `HandleLidSwitch=ignore` in
   `/etc/systemd/logind.conf` to make sure nothing happens when the lid is closed
+- wallpapers set by awesome are based on a function that reads the screens resolution and picks a random file from `$HOME/Pictures/wallpapers/<screen_resolution>`
 ---

 ### Firefox modifications